Keith Hancock (historian)

-Sir William Keith HancockOMNI (26 June 1898 – 13 August 1988), also known as W. K. Hancock, was a prominent Australian historian and academic.
+Sir William Keith Hancock (26 June 1898 – 13 August 1988), also known as W. K. Hancock, was a prominent Australian historian and academic.
 Hancock was an Anglican and keen admirer of the British Empire.

 Early life and education

 He was born on 26 June 1898, in Melbourne, Colony of Victoria, the son of Archdeacon William Hancock.
 At age nine, he won the Royal Humane Society's medal for rescuing another child from drowning in the Mitchell River.
 He was educated at Melbourne Grammar School and later the University of Melbourne where he was resident at Trinity College from 1917, winning the Perry Scholarship, Trinity's most prestigious award.
 Too young to see service in World War I without permission from his parents, it was said that he always felt shame about the fact he could not fight.

 As the Australia-at-large Rhodes Scholar for 1921, Hancock went to Balliol College, Oxford in 1922.
 He graduated in 1924 with a Bachelor of Arts with first class honours in Modern History.
 He was the first Australian to gain a Fellowship of All Souls College, Oxford in 1923.